 Both AC- and DC-coupled configurations can be allowed by regulators and utilities as each system design suits different customer classes and use cases.
 Rather than exclude a particular coupling category, regulators may choose to allow a subset of the possible configurations for each coupling category to ensure that regardless of whether the system is AC- or DC-coupled, it engages only in desired operational behavior.
-In other words, it may be more pragmatic for regulators to be concerned with the allowed flows of energy between the customer's load panel, the DPV system, the storage system, and the utility network, rather than whether a particular system is ACor DC-coupled.36 Unlike other forms of generation, storage has the capability to charge from either a paired DG resource or directly from the grid, and, absent specific discharge controls, it can export both grid-sourced and DG-sourced energy to the grid, as well.
-Figure 11 offers a conceptual diagram of the various origins, pathways and destinations of electricity for a DPV-plus-storage customer.
+In other words, it may be more pragmatic for regulators to be concerned with the allowed flows of energy between the customer's load panel, the DPV system, the storage system, and the utility network, rather than whether a particular system is AC- or DC-coupled.
+Unlike other forms of generation, storage has the capability to charge from either a paired DG resource or directly from the grid, and, absent specific discharge controls, it can export both grid-sourced and DG-sourced energy to the grid, as well.